microsoft/Learning-ARM/ARM02/README.md

-# ARM02 - Create first template
+# 2 - Demystifying ARM Templates: Create Your First Template

 Now it's time to code.
 This session introduces the ARM Tools extension for VS Code, shows you how to create your first template from a snippet, and how to deploy it.